davidberco/mjpasesoria/README.md

+# Repo For web development for a blog project client: MJP asesoria

 # MagicUI Blog

 A modern, responsive blog built with Next.js 15, Fumadocs MDX, and Tailwind CSS.
 Beautiful interface for displaying articles, tutorials, and insights about React and modern web development.